-Park the machine on a level surface, disengage the blade-control switch (PTO), and move the motion-control levers outward to the PARK position.

-- 2. Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+- Park the machine on a level surface, disengage the blade-control switch (PTO), and move the motion-control levers outward to the PARK position. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
 Set the height of cut to 76 mm (3 inches). - 4.
-Carefully rotate the blades so they are facing front to rear (Figure 64). - 5.
-Measure from the tip of the front blade to the flat surface and the tip of the rear blade to the flat surface (Figure 64 or Figure 65).
+Carefully rotate the blades so they are facing front to rear (Figure 60). - 5.
+Measure from the tip of the front blade to the flat surface and the tip of the rear blade to the flat surface (Figure 60).